vxsparsh/vxsparsh/README.md

 <div align="center">
   </div>
   <div align="center">
   <p>a.k.a <b>0xSN1PE</b>, Currently I am a student in last year of high school.
 I am intrested in cyber security and have been working in various confrences as volunteer to gain experience.
+My main field of intrest in cybersecurity is Penetration Testing, Reverse Engineering and Exploit Development.
 I also do web development and interested in A.I.</p>

   <p><b>Connect with me through:</b></p>